The current situation. March 18

 - Fear of losing what they have

 - and being looked down on by a professional elite does not help.

-The problem is, we cannot have a civil discussion because the real problem is wealth concentration and the stuff that goes with it: class and race disdain, and this in the context of global warming.
+The problem is, we cannot have a civil discussion because the real problem is wealth concentration which controls the actions taken on climate so that the net result is increase in wealth concentration and the stuff that goes with it: class and race disdain.
 An open discussion about capitalism, representative democracy, the media – all in the context of weak government, population increase, and near unavoidable climate change – seems to be beyond us, but we must try.

-The impact of climate, migrations, food problems, water problems, collapsing economic structures, war clouds, all at the same time overwhelm governance which is already cracking under internet pressure and income inequality.
+The impact of all our problems , all at the same time, overwhelm governance which is already cracking under Internet pressure and income inequality.
 A look at Crooked Timber or Alien Ecologies shows how much we have to learn.
 And there are many more..

 In this context government leadership is weak and serious people know it is dangerous to reputation.
 The result is we have a series of clowns, all well meaning but more clowns than serious, or tragic as in the case perhaps of Clinton, all drawn to play a role in a power that Is vastly depleted.
 Honest bureaucrats are below the radar and unrewarded.